-Consider this super simple method of cooking black-eyed peas to impress any Southern/Soul food aficionados in your life.
+Put down the hummus and consider this faster-cooking black-eyed pea dip to impress any vegan and/or Southern/Soul food aficionados you may be cooking for.
 Roasting garlic is a crucial step you certainly don’t want to skip, as it takes only 20 minutes and ideal to be done in a toaster oven.
 Once the peas are cooked (about one hour), you just throw everything into a food processor and pulse to your desired consistency.
-This works well on pita with fried yam fixings, (pictured above).

 • 1 cup dry black-eyed peas